About Our Graduates

-Tracy Coleman, 2001, is Associate Professor and Chair of Religion at Colorado College.
+Tracy Coleman, 2001, is David Packard Professor at Colorado College.

 Matthew Day, 2003, is Associate Professor of Religion at Florida State University at Tallahassee.

 Matthew Duperon, 2013, is Assistant Professor of Religion, Susquehana University (PA).

 Jennifer Eyl, 2012, is Assistant Professor in the Department of Religion at Tufts University.
 Jen has also received a grant from the National Endowment for the Humanities to participate in a seminar in Greece last summer.

 Randy Friedman, 2005, is Associate Professor of Philosophy and Jewish Studies, and Chair of Judaic Studies and Director of the Center for Israel Studies at SUNY Binghamtom.

 William Gilders, 2001, is Associate Professor of Religion at Emory University, GA .

 James P. Gubbins, 1997, is Assistant Professor of Interdisciplinary Studies at Salem State College (MA).

 Caroline Johnson Hodge, 2002, is Associate Professor of Theology at Holy Cross.

 Jianshe Kong, 2006, is teaching at Marist College.

 Jung Lee, 2003, is Assistant Professor of Religion at Northeastern University (MA).

 Nathaniel Levtow, 2006, is AssociateProfessor of Liberal Studies at the University of Montana -Missoula.
 He recently published Images of Others: Iconic Politics in Ancient Israel, Eisenbrauns, 2008.

-Alissa A. MacMillan, 2013, is a Postdoctorate Fellow at the Institute for Advanced Study in Toulouse.
+Alissa A. MacMillan, 2013, is a Postdoctorate Fellow in Philosophy at the University of Antwerp.

 Nelson Maldonado-Torres, 2002, is Professor of Comparative Literature at Rutgers University (NJ).

 Judson Murray, 2008, is Associate Professor of Religious Studies at Wright State University (Ohio)

 Brian Rainey, 2014, is Associate Professor at Princeton Theological Seminary.

 Erin Roberts, 2010, is Assistant Professor of Philosophy and Religion at the University of South Carolina.